 When discussing works, we must also talk about boasting.
 Always remember that we are only sinners before God, and very frankly, we have nothing that God needs.
 We can only offer our worship, love and service to God, and our service is manifest through our works done for others.
 Therefore, nothing in this chapter should be misconstrued to mean you can or should boast about your good works – not before men and most certainly not before God, for:

 - You were saved from your sins and death (born again with your sins forgiven) by the grace of God through the blood of Christ and it is that grace of God (not your works) which put Christ on the cross so that your sins can be forgiven,

 - You are obedient by the power of Christ living in you,

 - You are only able to do good works through Christ living in you, and

-- You also persevere by the strength of Christ living in you.
+- You also persevere in faith by the strength of Christ living in you.

 We should always remember that we have no righteousness of our own – for all righteousness is derived from the blood of Christ, but oh how that covers us like a white garment!
 As the apostle Paul writes, if we boast, let us boast of Christ and not of ourselves:

 But may it never be that I would boast, except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world. – Galatians 6:14